jimbon25/wedding-invitation/README.md

   <img src="https://img.shields.io/github/last-commit/jimbon25/wedding-invitation?logo=github" alt="Last Commit" />
 </p>

 This digital wedding invitation app is built with React, TypeScript, providing a seamless, interactive, and responsive experience for all guests.
-It features personalized invitations, RSVP and guest book forms protected by Google reCAPTCHA, and all submissions are securely sent to Discord via serverless functions.
+It features personalized invitations, RSVP and guest book forms protected by Google reCAPTCHA, and all submissions are securely sent to Discord via serverless functions, as well as to Telegram via bot integration.
+The app supports both Netlify and Vercel deployments, with all serverless endpoints (Discord, Telegram, reCAPTCHA) auto-selected based on the environment.
 The app also includes a photo gallery, event details, gift and accommodation info, and a floating Gemini AI chat for instant Q&A. All guest interactions are processed securely, and the modern UI ensures accessibility and ease of use across devices.
 - **Screenshot:**

 <p align="center">